7.5 Interprofessional Communication

 • Recognize how one’s uniqueness (experience level, expertise, culture, power, and hierarchy within the health care team) contributes to effective communication, conflict resolution, and positive interprofessional working relationships.

 Transmission of information among members of the health care team and facilities is ongoing and critical to quality care.
 However, information that is delayed, inefficient, or inadequate creates barriers for providing quality of care.
 Communication barriers continue to exist in health care environments due to interprofessional team members’ lack of experience when interacting with other disciplines.
 For instance, many novice nurses enter the workforce without experiencing communication with other members of the health care team (e.g., providers, pharmacists, respiratory therapists, social workers, surgical staff, dieticians, physical therapists, etc.).
 Additionally, health care professionals tend to develop a professional identity based on their educational program with a distinction made between groups.
-This distinction can cause tension between professional groups due to diverse training and perspectives on providing quality patient care.
+This distinction can cause tension between professional groups due to diverse training and perspectives on providing quality client care.
 In addition, a health care organization’s environment may not be conducive to effectively sharing information with multiple staff members across multiple units.

 In addition to potential educational, psychological, and organizational barriers to sharing information, there can also be general barriers that impact interprofessional communication and collaboration.
 See the following box for a list of these general barriers.[5]